-According to Joel Salatin, "Actually, I don't think we should eat so much chicken.
+"Actually, I don't think we should eat so much chicken.
 If you really want to do something environmentally healing, eat forage-finished beef."

 "...One of the most poignant and active environmental decisions you can make is to patronize 100 percent grass-based herbivores: beef, dairy, lamb, chevon, yak, bison, deer, antelope, elk, moose...you get the picture."